 What is a Diplomate / Specialist?

-The title "Diplomate" refers to a veterinarian who is board certified in some veterinary specialty area.
-Board certified specialists commonly have 4-8 years of additional training after veterinary school which includes a 3-year residency.
-Residencies provide specific training in an area of specialization not available as part of a typical veterinary education.
+Diplomate is a title that refers to a veterinarian who is board certified in a veterinary specialty area.
+Board certified specialists, also known as diplomates, commonly have 4-8 years of additional training after veterinary school which includes a 3-year residency.
+Residencies provide specific training in an area of specialization that is not available as part of a typical veterinary education.
 This process is strictly supervised by a national organization made up of those types of specialists.
 These colleges ensure consistency in training and adherence to high standards.
 Once the program has been completed, the resident must pass a rigorous examination.
-Only then does the veterinarian earn the title of Diplomate and be considered a specialist in that particular veterinary area.
+Only then does the veterinarian earn the title of diplomate and is considered a specialist in that particular veterinary area.

 Diplomates are on the forefront of disease research.
 They are the pioneers of the finest new techniques and are responsible for the advancement of veterinary medicine in their area of specialization.

 Diplomates perform more procedures in their area of specialization than any other veterinarian.
 A highly focused caseload means they have an unequaled understanding of veterinary medicine in their area of specialization and so can perform it with exceptional skill.

 Diplomates are the experts in their area of veterinary specialization.
 They have advanced expertise founded on a strong knowledge of anatomy, physiology, pathology, and clinical medicine.
 They are the teachers of students and veterinarians alike.

 Purdue University Veterinary Hospital has veterinarians in the following Areas of Specialization:

 - ACLAM – American College of Laboratory Animal Medicine

 - ACPV – American College of Poultry Veterinarians